zowieerickson/dictionary-web-app/README.md

 ### Continued development

+- Plan to integrate GraphQL to fetch only relevant data from the dictionary API for improved performance
+- Cache recent searches for faster load and offline support
+- Add voice search support for improved usability
+- Implement unit and integration tests for critical components
+- Optimize mobile responsiveness and touch interactions
 - Have the correct color scheme chosen for them based on their computer preferences. _Hint_: Research `prefers-color-scheme` in CSS.
 - Refactor components into separate, modular components